angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 ```

 As you can see, the release is not captured on the button but on `document` instead.
-This is an important detail: You can move the mouse away from the button while it is pressed, and the event will be fired somewhere else.
+This is an important detail: You can move the mouse away while the button is still pressed.
+We still don't want to miss the release event which might be fired somewhere else.

 ## First wiring